mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 1. Restart the Node.js app.
 	Shut down the app with __CTRL+C__ and re-run the __`node app.js`__ command.
-	You might see a message that says `Failed to deregister with host jira`, which you can ignore.
 1. Click __Activity__ in the header.
 	You'll see an empty page with your "JIRA activity" title:
 	<img src="../assets/images/jira-activity-2.png" width="80%" style="border:1px solid #999;margin-top:10px;" />